radiomicsgroup/SpinFlowSim/examples/tutorial1.md

   <img src="https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/imgs/kidneynet.png" width="750" height="auto">
 </div>

-We have stored the information realted to the network as a CSV spreadsheet.
+We have stored the information realted to the segmentation as a CSV spreadsheet.
 Each straight capillary is described by a row in [Network_stats.csv](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/Network_stats.csv).
 Each row is described by the following variables:
 - segmented ID (SegmentNumber)
 - mean radius (RadiiMean_um) in µm; computed by averaging three radii measured over the length of a segment
 - starting coordinates (Xstart,Ystart,Zstart) in µm